 Be sure to follow the manufacturer’s guidelines listed on the packaging of each filter type.
 However, we tell all our customers that filters can and should be changed in all seasons.
 While they’re called furnace filters, that doesn’t mean they should only be changed in the winter.
 Air passes through your unit in all seasons, so don’t forget to check your filters in the spring and summer too.

-If we can ever be of any assistance in identifying the right filter for your furnace, please don’t hesitate to call us at 317-670-0171.
+If we can ever be of any assistance on how to choose a furnace filter for your house, please don’t hesitate to call us at 317-203-8149.
 We want you to be a hero the next time you’re in the filter aisle of your local hardware store.

 I believe trust is the foundation of a refreshingly different customer experience.
 Our team goes the extra mile to deliver it every day.

 Homesense was by far the most professional, respectful and seasoned HVAC company I have ever worked with.
 After our first call, we never looked back.